Explore the amazing attractions of Indore near our hotel

 This temple is dedicated to Lord Shiva and is one of India’s holiest Hindu sites.
 Omkareshwar is also home to one of twelve Jyotirlingam shrines.

-Visit Maheshwar to tour the famous Ahilya Fort by the Narmada River, as well as fascinating temples.
-The town is also famous for the intricate saris produced by talented local weavers.
+This small town is famous for Ahilya Fort by the Narmada River and its temples.
+It is also known for the Maheshwari saris produced by local weavers.